Oh, Dave, Where Have You Gone? | by Warren Goldie

 Dave was gone.

 The weeks ticked away.
-The calendar pages flipped up and whooshed off into the vortex.
+The calendar pages flipped up and whooshed off into the distance.
 Tumbleweeds blew across Dave’s desk (well, it caught some dust).
 In time I got on with the task of being undirected, at which I excelled, and forgot about Dave.
 Every so often I lamented the trip that was not to be.

-A homeless man shuffled by in ripped jeans and disintegrating Reeboks trailing dirty laces, cocooned in a massive balloon-like coat, straining under the weight of a huge backpack slung over his shoulder.
+A homeless man shuffled by in ripped jeans and disintegrating Reeboks trailing dirty laces, cocooned in a massive balloon-like coat, straining under the weight of a backpack slung over his shoulder.

 He didn’t respond, or even look at me.

 His head slowly turned my way.
 He hesitated for a moment, thinking.
 Then he gathered himself up and hurried away across the room.